-See how Iowa beef farmers and ranchers are rethinking the ranch to raise sustainable beef through land-saving, wildlife-preserving, and award-winning environmental efforts.
+See how beef farmers and ranchers in Iowa are rethinking the ranch to raise sustainable beef through land-saving, wildlife-preserving, and award-winning environmental efforts.

 Located in the quaint small town of Lewis, Iowa is Euken-Myers Farm, which has been in the Euken family for over a century.
 This dedicated family takes a holisitic approach to managing their farm, feeding the corn they grow to their cattle and using the cattle manure to fertilize their crops.
 In doing so, the Euken and Myers families have developed a truly sustainable farm with a long-term focus.
 In addition to care for their cattle and crops, Euken-Myers farm also prioritizes care for their land by focusing on soil health.
 The family conducts regular soil analysis in order to provide the ground with exactly what it needs.
 They have also implemented terracing and cover cropping in order to prevent soil erosion and runnoff.
 For their commitment to land, soil, and cattle care, Euken-Myers Farm was awarded the prestigious Environmental Stewardship Award (ESAP).